AlirezaMlek/msc-project/ReadMe.md

 ## How to test the code:

-some tests are available in the test folder.
+some tests are available in the test folder. (not updated)